0V-N/Wifi-Jammer-With-Node-MCU/README.md

 - ESP8266 microcontroller (such as NodeMCU or Wemos D1 Mini)
 - USB cable for programming and power supply
-- Arduino IDE (or any other compatible IDE)
-- WiFi library for Arduino
 - Access to a WiFi network for testing
 - ESP8266 Flasher tool